UCSB: 2024 Requirements, Scores & GPAs | CampusReel

 |N/A

-UC Santa Barbara requires that you either take the SAT or ACT.
-See the table below for how UC Santa Barbara’s accepted students have performed on both tests.
+University of California-Santa Barbara requires that you either take the SAT or ACT.
+See the table below for how University of California-Santa Barbara’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-UC Santa Barbara’s average SAT score is 1255 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+University of California-Santa Barbara’s average SAT score is 1255 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether UC Santa Barbara is getting more or less competitive.
+The trend over time helps give insight into whether University of California-Santa Barbara is getting more or less competitive.

 |25th Percentile